Bearwood, West Midlands: Places of worship

 St Mary's Church of England parish church stands at the junction of Bearwood Road and St Mary's Road.
 The parish was originally part of the parish of St Peter's, Harborne.
 The red-brick building was designed by Julius Alfred Chatwin and dates from 1887.
 The adjacent hall was built in 1897 and extended in 1994.

 Our Lady and St Gregory's Roman Catholic church is on Three Shires Oak Road.

 Bearwood Baptist Church is on the corner of Bearwood Road and Rawlings Road.
 Bearwood Chapel is set back from Bearwood Road opposite the Bearwood Primary School.
 Methodist Church is now in the former Church of Christ Scientist on the junction of Sandon Road and Poplar Avenue.
 The original Wesleyan Methodist Church building on the corner of Sandon Road and Barnsley Road is now used by the Redeemed Christian Church of God.
 New Life Christian Centre is the Assembly of God Pentecostal church, located on Pargeter Road near to Thimblemill Road.

-Local entertainment

-Bearwood has a range of local restaurants, including The King's Head, The Bear, Johnathan's in the Park, Mt Nemrut, (Turkish), A La Mexicana, Purnima (formerly Teknaf Cuisine), Haweli (Indian), Vaz (Portuguese), The Why Not Cafe, The Edge (Bus Station) Mi Tierra (South American) and The Old Dresser.